Noah2610/deathfloor/docs/DESIGN.md

 # Design notes
 ## General
-- Simple Cutscenes
+- Room traversal
+  After a short transition teleport player to new room. new room is seperate tmx / json, so different rooms can have different room sizes / camera settings / zoom level?

 ## Combat

 ### Health
 Number that can be be added to or subtracted from on certain events.
 Visually corresponding texture in UI.
+Set max health.

 ### I-frames
-When the player takes any sort of damage.
+When the player takes any sort of damage, an animation plays (or maybe shader?) during which the player is invincible to incoming damage.

 ### Player death
 A short animation plays and the player is prompted with a screen asking them to either retry the level or to return to the menu.
 If player still has lives left, they respawn at the last checkpoint and lose 1 life.

 ### Enemy death
-Their hitbox is removed, a short animation plays.
-Optionally an item is dropped (for example a health pack).

 ## Enemies
 ### Components: